150+ Rare Words in English

 The word consilience and its meaning

-(N) Agreement or convergence of ideas from different fields; the principle that evidence from independent sources can converge to a common conclusion.
+(N) Agreement or convergence of ideas from different fields.

 40.